Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

 Automatic save of config
 ************************

-To ease experiment reporting and reproducibility, by default ``LightningCLI`` automatically saves the full yaml configuration in the log directory.
+To ease experiment reporting and reproducibility, by default ``LightningCLI`` automatically saves the full YAML configuration in the log directory.
 After multiple fit runs with different hyperparameters, each one will have in its respective log directory a ``config.yaml`` file.
 These files can be used to trivially reproduce an experiment, e.g.: